SteadyCMS/SteadyCMS/README.md

 2. Move into the render directory with ``cd desktop/src/renderer``
 3. Drop in the Vue.js code (this repository) with ``git clone https://github.com/SteadyCMS/SteadyCMS.git .``
 4. Run ``npm install`` to get the js dependencies for the Vue.js application
-5. Run ``npx tailwindcss -i ./assets/source.css -o ./assets/main.css`` to rebuild the css
+5. Run ``npx tailwindcss -i ./assets/source.css -o ./assets/main.css --watch`` to rebuild the css
 6. Move back to to the root folder with ``cd ../..``
 7. Run ``npm install`` to get the js dependencies for the desktop version (Electron, etc).
 8. Run ``npm run dev`` to build.